datagone/vscode-stryker-mutator/README.md

 Here is the list of all available (✔️) and upcoming (❌) features that will help you hunt mutants hiding in place sight:

-- `Stryker.NET: Mutate the file`: Will run Stryker to mutate one specific file.
+- `Stryker.NET: Trigger mutation tests on file`: Will run Stryker to mutate one specific file.
 Available in the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
-- `Stryker.NET: Mutate the selection`: will run Stryker to mutate a selected block of code within the editor.
+- `Stryker.NET: Trigger mutation tests on selection`: will run Stryker to mutate a selected block of code within the editor.
 Available in the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
-- `Stryker.NET: Mutate the folder`: Will run Stryker to mutate files under one specific folder.
+- `Stryker.NET: Trigger mutation tests on folder`: Will run Stryker to mutate files under one specific folder.
 Available from the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
-- `Stryker.NET: Mutate the workspace`: Will run Stryker to mutate all files.
-Available, with a disclaimer (❌), from the:
+- `Stryker.NET: Trigger mutation tests on workspace`: Will run Stryker to mutate all files.
+Available, with a disclaimer (✔️), from the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
-- `Stryker.NET: Create Stryker configuration file`: Will create a default stryker configuration file based on the `.sln`.
+- `Stryker.NET: Create Stryker.NET configuration file`: Will create a default stryker configuration file based on the `.sln`.
 Available from the:
   - Command Pallette (✔️)
 - `Stryker.NET: Install Stryker.NET Tool`: Will install the stryker dotnet tool.
 It will use the settings to determine the Global or Local Installation (❌).
 Available from the:
   - Command Pallette (✔️)